allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

   in this format can be found in *etc/example_electric_field.init* in the repository.
 An explanation of the format is available in the source code of this module, a converter tool for electric fields from adaptive TCAD meshes is provided with the framework.
 Fields of different sizes can be used and mapped onto the pixel matrix using the `field_scale` parameter.
-By default, the module assumes the field represents a single pixel unit cell.
-If the field size and pixel pitch do not match, a warning is printed and the field is scaled to the pixel pitch.
+By default, the module reads the size of the field from the file.
+If the field size and pixel pitch do not match, a warning is printed.

 - The **custom** field model allows to specify arbitrary analytic field functions for a single or all three vector components of the electric field.
 For this, the `field_functions` parameter configured with either one formula which is then used for